Nicks, short for Nicknames is a system allowing an object (usually a Account) to assign custom replacement names for other game entities.

 - objects - replacement is only attempted when referring to an object

-- players - replacement is only attempted when referring a player
+- accounts - replacement is only attempted when referring an account

 Here’s how to use it in the default command set (using the